emacsmirror/loopy/README.md

 - Using an accumulation command does not imply a return value.
 Return values must be explicitly stated.
 The default return value is `nil`.

-The `loopy` macro has several possible arguments, each beginning with a keyword.
+In addition to a name for the loop, the `loopy` macro has several possible arguments, each beginning with a keyword.
 - `with` declares variables that are bound in order before and around the loop, like in a `let*` binding.
 - `before-do` is a list of normal Lisp expressions to run before the loop executes.